 A heart attack or stroke, both calamitous events with obvious features, fit the medical model well and tend to be diagnosed reliably and treated in a standard fashion.
 These are end-point events - the underlying pathology takes years to develop and increasing dysfunction is often ignored as the pathology progresses toward a dramatic conclusion.
 Other processes may remain ill defined; chronic fatigue, muscle pains, headaches and cognitive dysfunction may make life miserable for many years before a more definable disease such as arthritis becomes apparent.Medical college: Worldwide medical colleges directory.

-Medical Care and Planet Ecology is produced by Alpha Education.
+Medical Care and Planet Ecology is produced by Alpha Education and

 Alpha Nutrition ® is a registered trademark and a division of Environmed Research Inc., Sechelt, British Columbia, Canada.
 In business since 1984.
 Online since 1995.